mjjstockman/hull-college-before/README.md

 https://typespiration.com/design/the-buried-city/

+https://www.educative.io/edpresso/how-to-change-a-git-commit-message-after-a-push   ADD THIS TO BUGS AS WELL?
+CHANGED COMMINT MESSAGE AS NOT STARTING WITH A CAPITAL

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.